CVanF5/ngx-inference/README.md

 - If EPP endpoints are unreachable or not listening on gRPC, you may see `BAD_GATEWAY` when failure mode allow is off.
 Toggle `*_failure_mode_allow on` to fail-open during testing.
 - Ensure your EPP implementation is configured to return a header mutation for the upstream endpoint.
 The module will parse response frames and search for `header_mutation` entries.
 - BBR processes JSON directly in the module - ensure request bodies contain valid JSON with a "model" field.
 - Use `error_log` and debug logging to verify module activation.
-The access-phase handler logs `ngx-inference: bbr_enable=<..> epp_enable=<..>` per request.
+BBR logs body reading and size limit enforcement; EPP logs gRPC errors.
+Set `error_log` to `debug` to observe processing details.

 Roadmap
 -------
 - Validate EPP and BBR implementations against Gateway API Inference Extension conformance tests.
 - Align exact header names and semantics to the upstream specification and reference implementations.
-- Add configurable maximum body size and back-pressure handling for BBR.
+- Validate large body handling and back-pressure for BBR; refine chunked reads/writes and resource usage for very large payloads.
 - TLS support for gRPC once available in the Gateway API specification.
 - Connection pooling and caching for improved performance at scale.